AaltoSciComp/scicomp-docs/aalto/jupyterhub.rst

 .. toctree::
    :hidden:

-   jupyterhub-instructors
+   jupyterhub-instructors/index

-See the separate :doc:`instructors guide <jupyterhub-instructors>`.
+See the separate :doc:`instructors guide
+<jupyterhub-instructors/index>`.
 This service may be either used as general light computing for your students, or using nbgrader to release and collect assignments.